obonaventure/cnp3/Missions/S2/abp.rst

-The objective of this set of exercises is to better understand the basic mechanisms of a transport layer protocol by implementing them in a emulated environment.
-The deadline for this exercise is Tuesday October 6th, 2009 at 13.00.
+The objective of this set of exercises is to better understand the basic mechanisms of a transport layer protocol by implementing them in an emulated environment.
+The deadline for this exercise is *Tuesday October 6th, 2009 at 13.00*.

 scapy_